 - By car: Head northeast on C-31 and C-32 for 22 mi (35.4 km).

-- By train: Currently, no train connection.
+- By train: Currently, there’s no train connection.

 30. PortAventura Park, Salou – Spain’s Most Iconic Theme Park